slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 Describing this is hard because it was so much work that is currently unappreciated that my soul hurts even thinking

-But best way would probably be bullets listing the different blocks with links to the corresponding diagrams and descriptions in the to-be-finished documentation
+But best way would probably be bullets listing the different blocks with links to the corresponding diagrams and descriptions<!-- in the to-be-finished documentation-->

 ### B-, or "Sam Hasn't Been Put Through Enough Systems, the Sequel-Sequel"